 |---|---|---|---|

-| Recursive Depth-First Search (DFS) | O(n) | O(h) | Preferred interview solution.
-Clean recursive logic that mirrors tree structure. |
+| Recursive Depth-First Search (DFS) | O(n) | O(h) | Best general solution.
+Clean recursive logic that mirrors tree structure.
+Preferred in interviews. |

-| Breadth-First Search (BFS) using Queue | O(n) | O(n) | Useful when processing trees level-by-level or when recursion depth might be a concern. |
+| Breadth-First Search (BFS) with Queue | O(n) | O(w) | Useful when performing level-order traversal or when recursion depth could be large. |